dart-lang/site-www/src/language/index.md

 ## Interfaces and abstract classes

-Dart has no `interface` keyword.
-Instead, all classes implicitly define an interface.
+All classes implicitly define an interface.
 Therefore, you can implement any class.

 <?code-excerpt "misc/lib/samples/spacecraft.dart (implements)"?>